theforeman/theforeman.org/plugins/foreman_remote_execution/1.7/index.md

 hammer job-invocation output --id 155 --host rex01.example.com
 ```

+## 3.6 Cockpit integration

+To automatically sign to managed host's Cockpit web interface, click on "Web
+Console" button on the host detail page.
+The button only appears when plugin
+was installed with `--enable-foreman-proxy-plugin-remote-execution-cockpit`
+option.
+The managed host must also have the `cockpit-system` package installed.

+Foreman and Cockpit exchange token via SSH, there is no need to enable Cockpit
+web service or create firewall rule to connect to port 9090.
+All communication
+is tunelled via SSH.

 # 4. Advanced topics

 In this section we try to explain how things work behind the scenes.